brashrebel/wp-activity/readme.txt

 Donate link: http://www.driczone.net/blog
 Tags: stream, activity, community, multi-users, log, event, monitor Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.0.3
-Stable tag: 1.0
+Stable tag: 1.1

-Display and monitor users activity in backend and frontend of WordPress.
-For WP single (not tested with WPMU).
+Monitor and display users activity (logins, new posts, new comments, etc.) in backend and frontend of WordPress.
+Not tested with WPMU (but should work).

 == Description ==

 This plugin logs registered users events in your blog and displays it in frontend and backend.
-Admin can use this plugin to monitor a multi-users blog activity without displaying it in frontend.

 - connections
 - new comments